 Not to scare anyone, but it can get very competitive!

 When the application window for my first co-op job started, I remember constantly checking the recruitment website for available jobs and applying only to see a big red block that said “REJECTED” a day later.
 I learned how to make a great cover letter and resume and my GPA wasn’t so bad either, so what was wrong?
 Why was I not getting an interview?

 The deadline to get a position was fast approaching.
 At this point, if you couldn’t find a job that could be used as a co-op, you would be asked to leave the program.
-Like any other second-year student, I was pretty close to panic but I still would not give up.
+Like any other second-year student, I was pretty close to panic but I didn’t give up.
 I started asking the parents of friends if there were opportunities available in their companies.
 I googled companies that had labs and emailed their HR departments.
-If I could find a number, I called them.
+If I could find a number, I called them!
 I explained my situation and that I was interested in working for them for a summer term.
-Many, many of them said that they already had students, or were unable to take make a commitment at that time.
+Many of them said that they already had students, or were unable to take make a commitment at that time.

 By the 30th call I got lucky, I called a lab and they asked me to come in for an interview.
 I thought “This is it!
 This is going to be my first job!”.
 I went to the interview the next day and met with the lab manager.
 Spoiler alert: she really liked me and offered me the job!
 I became a laboratory technician for an environmental chemistry and food microbiology lab.

 It was also the first job in which I was exposed to the food science world (albeit a different side of it to the one I am in now).
 I learned many microbiology techniques that I would later apply to other co-op positions and also my current job.
 It’s also where I started building my network – something I wouldn’t have been able to do had I just given up.

 It takes perseverance – Co-op may give you the leg up but when you’re still a student, persistence and determination is all it really it takes.